Skip to main content

 Printer Provisioning

 Installing printers and print drivers manually can be tedious, especially if you are setting up print for a whole department or an entire company.
-You need to not only prepare the correct drivers for devices you have in your environment but then install Windows or macOS printers on each computer, install these print drivers, and test if everything works as intended.
+You need to not only prepare the correct drivers for the devices that you have in your environment, but then you must install system-compatible printers on each computer, then install print drivers, and test if everything works as intended.

 Printer provisioning allows you to always deliver the right printers to your users.
-Together with the rest of MyQ’s Quick Deployment features, such as Printer Discovery and MyQ Desktop Client’s configuration profiles, the entire process can be largely automated.
+Together with features such as Printer Discovery and Desktop Client configuration profiles, the entire process can be largely automated:

 Set up Printer Provisioning

-Once your print drivers are stored in the MyQ driver store, you can attach these driver profiles to selected queues.
+Once your print drivers are stored in the MyQ driver store, you can attach these print driver sets to selected queues.
+Desktop Client users are then provisioned the correct printers automatically.

 Install Print Drivers